syaghoubi00/school/data_structures/sorting-2/sorting.md

 - Index 4: 8 operations (4 comparisons + 4 swaps) Total: 0 + 2 + 4 + 6 + 8 = 20
   operations

+We begin the insertion sort at index 1 rather than index 0 because the first element (at index 0) is considered already sorted as it has no elements to its left for comparison.
+This 'optimization' eliminates an unnecessary iteration without affecting the algorithm's correctness.

 ## Task 3

 > The following function returns whether or not a capital “X” is present within